VladisM/m2tools/doc/usage.md

 Object read utility is intended to inspect object files.
 It can print out defined symbols in file, it can also dump their values and data symbols (code).

+## ldmDump

+Tool used for converting output of linker to various other formats.
+For example to Intel Hex.
+Different format have different parameters to modify output file.
+See build in help for more information.